 This simple page allows semi-automated calibration where you can apply known inputs to calibrate.
+This calibration includes linearisation and is automatically applied.

 See later for By Cert and Advanced page where you can adjust individual gains and offsets.

 - Decide on how many points you will calibrate over. - Decide what weights will be applied (in ascending order) at each point. - Enter the actual input (in the required units) that you want the module to read at each point. - Now proceed to apply each input in turn (allowing a settle time) and click the Acquire button at that point.
 You can now apply the next input and click Acquire until all the points are completed.